Requirement to keep proper records and accounts

-You should keep proper records and accounts so that the income earned and business expenses claimed can be readily determined.
+You should keep proper records and accounts for 5 years so that the income earned and business expenses claimed can be readily determined.
 You must be able to support your records and accounts with invoices, receipts, vouchers and other supporting documents.

 Records include cash register tape, daily sales record book and invoices.